oskariorg/oskari-frontend/api/mapping/mapmodule/request/vectorlayerrequest.md

     </li><li>
         <b>maxScale</b> - Feature max scale when zoomTo option is used.
 Don't let map scale to go below the defined scale when zoomed to features.
     </li><li>
-        <b>featureStyle</b> - A Oskari style object.
-    </li><li>
-        <b>optionalStyles</b> - Array of Oskari styles for geojson features.
-Style is used, if filtering values matches to feature properties.
-    </li><li>
         <b>hover</b> - Layer hover options.
 Oskari style with hover options.
+Describes how to visualize features on hover and what kind of tooltip should be shown.
+Note that features are not hovered while drawing is active (DrawTools).
+See [Oskari JSON style](/documentation/examples/oskari-style) for style object definitions.
     </li>
 </ul>

-FeatureStyle property defines a generic style used for all the features.
-With optionalStyles property you can specify style for certain features only.
-Hover options describes how to visualize features on hover and what kind of tooltip should be shown.
-Note that features isn't hovered while drawing is active (DrawTools).

-See [Oskari JSON style](/documentation/examples/oskari-style) for style object definitions.

 ## Examples
 ### Adding a new layer example